JojiiOfficial/Matrix-Grep-Bot/README.md

 ## Usage
 Invite the bot to a room.
 It will join automatically.
 Then reply on a message with `!grep <search pattern>` or `! grep <search pattern>`
 <br>Note `Currently the bot only supports casesensitive search`
+<br>The nextBatch-file is a file you shouldnt delete unless you want to run all past !grep commands again because it saves the sync-state